Graveflo/ObserverHooks/README.md

 # observer_hooks
-A quick & dirty, but flexable way to attach side effects to functions and methods.
+An easy way to attach side effects to functions and methods.
 Intended to accomplish something similar to the "observer pattern" in simple context.

 For methods, an instance member to hold weak references to functions and methods is automatically created.
 By default